The route begins with Korcula's historic core and transitions into a vineyard and winery tasting segment with indigenous wines.

 ~75 min

-Panoramic vineyard transfer with indigenous wines and a Dalmatian snack pairing.
+A guided Korcula wine tour with panoramic vineyard transfer, indigenous grape tasting, and a Dalmatian snack pairing.

 Korcula main bus station departure → Panoramic vineyard route